 Uber's and Lyft's insurance usually kicks in when a driver's personal auto insurance fails to cover the damages.
 A driver's insurer is likely to fight the charges, so this happens often — and can end with the driver losing his or her personal policy, says Harry Campbell, an L.A.-based ride share driver and the blogger behind "The Rideshare Guy."

-The Rideshare Guy quoted above in that Time article, has another article on his blog from December 2014, "Rideshare's Little White Lie,"
+The Rideshare Guy quoted above in that Time article, has another article on his blog, "Rideshare's Little White Lie,"

 I wouldn't advise lying to your insurance company since that's a crime.
 But let's say you decide to go through Uber/Lyft's insurance in order to avoid having your personal insurance company find out you got into an accident while rideshare driving.
 That strategy works well for the liability portion but since both companies offer collision coverage in excess, you will need to make a claim with your personal auto insurer first.
 If they deny it (which they likely will), then Lyft and Uber will step in to cover you.
 But you still run into the same problem as before since your insurance company will likely drop you from your policy once you admit to being a rideshare driver.